Risk Assessment Questions for Federal IT

 - Does the supplier inspect the product upon receipt and again upon delivery?

 - Does the supplier comply with our packaging, labeling, and shipping requirements?

 - Does the supplier provide required traceability on all equipment to ensure seamless receipt into our locations?

 - Does the supplier provide secure destruction for decommissioned products?

 - Does the supplier use responsible methods for disposal?

 - Does the supplier verify compliance with current Department of Defense requirements for disposal?

 8. Life Cycle Management

-Throughout the program, has the supplier worked with us and the OEMs to smooth the transition to the next generation of technology?
-Has the supplier communicated technology roadmaps to us?
+- Does the supplier communicated technology roadmaps to us?
 Can the supplier provide inventory support during transition?
 Does the supplier have a first article validation process?